-As required by EM-SOP-201, "Documentation of Field Activities" (BNL 2019), field sampling technicians are also required to maintain bound, weatherproof field logbooks, which are used to record sample ID numbers, collection times, descriptions, collection methods, and COC numbers.
+As required by EM-SOP-201, "Documentation of Field Activities" (BNL 2019), field sampling technicians are also required to maintain bound, weatherproof field logbooks and electronic tablets, which are used to record sample ID numbers, collection times, descriptions, collection methods, and COC numbers.
 Daily weather conditions, field measurements, and other appropriate site-specific observations also are recorded in the logbooks.